determined-ai/determined/harness/determined/pytorch/README.md

 Modifies the backward hooks to only start the asynchronous allreduce every `backward_passes_per_step` steps.
-This value is useful for either gradient aggregation (mutliple batches per optimizer.step()) or if you plan on calling loss.backward() multiple times.
+This value is useful for either gradient aggregation (multiple batches per optimizer.step()) or if you plan on calling loss.backward() multiple times.

 Note that in Determined, the option named `backward_passes_per_step` is only